 - Per Section 4(h)(5), the Council is develop the fish and wildlife program "on the basis of [the] recommendations, supporting documents, and views and information obtained through public comment and participation, and consultation with the agencies, tribes, and customers."
-Remembering the draft amendment step we layer in, the Council adds to the administrative record for consideration in adopting the F&W Program the draft amendments and the comments on the draft amendments. - The Council reviews all the material in the administrative record and, during the public Council meetings, adopts final F&W Program amendments based on that review, guided by the substantive standards of the Act.
-This usually takes another two months or so, if not more for controversial or extensive amendments. - At the very end of this deliberative period, we enter into what is known as the "ex parte" period (not a very good name for it), during which the members and staff can no longer talk with anyone outside the Council about the developing Fish and Wildlife Program and all deliberations must be on the basis of the administrative record.
+Remembering the draft amendment step we layer in, the Council adds to the administrative record for consideration in adopting the F&W Program the draft amendments and the comments on the draft amendments.
+This is the bulk of the administrative record for the decision. - The Council reviews all the material in the administrative record and, during the public Council meetings, adopts final F&W Program amendments based on that review, guided by the substantive standards of the Act.
+This usually takes another two months or so, if not more for controversial or extensive amendments. - Requires a super-majority vote.
+Can be by a bare majority, if that majority includes votes from members of each state.
+Otherwise, requires at least six votes.
+(Section 4(c)(2)) - At the very end of this deliberative period, we enter into a short period during which the members and staff can no longer talk with anyone outside the Council about the developing Fish and Wildlife Program and all deliberations must be on the basis of the administrative record.